chadsansing/iot-escape-room-workshop/day-2/methods.md

 Tech demos can be done spontaneously or recorded before an event and shown on a screen or shared online.

 Each demo should be short.
 For example, a tech demo of a light sensor might go like this: "This is a light sensor.
 We can use it to activate a device or unlock something.
-We can use it to fake or just model other sensores like fingerprint or retina scanners, too."
+We can use it to fake or just model other sensors like fingerprint or retina scanners, too."

 After each demo, invite participants to share a few ideas about how that technoligy might be used in the story or as part of a puzzle within it.